syncrypt/client/doc/source_guide.md

 can quickly get a grip on how it works.
 It is not complicated.
 We will start from the inner core machinery and work ourselves outwards.

+Before digging through the source code, make sure that you've read the general information about the [Syncrypt encryption](doc/encryption.md).

 Pipes
 -----